Board of Directors - Frequently Asked Questions

-- Contributions to AADE’s programs, resources, publications, and annual conference
+- Contributions to ADCES programs, resources, publications, and annual conference

-- Service on AADE national committees – e.g., Advocacy Committee, Annual Meeting Planning Committee, Awards Committee, Content Oversight Committee, Continuing Education Reviewers Group, Credentialing Oversight Committee, DANA Editorial Board, Favorably Reviewed Committee, Professional Practice Committee, Research Committee, Technology Committee.
+- Service on ADCES national committees or work groups – e.g., Advocacy Committee, Annual Meeting Planning Committee, Awards Committee, Content Oversight Committee, Continuing Education Reviewers Group, Credentialing Oversight Committee, danatech Editorial Board, Favorably Reviewed Committee, Peer Support Communities, Professional Practice Committee, Research Committee, Technology Committee, etc.

 Experience in any one or more of these paths can help prepare you for leadership on the Board.